tldr-pages/tldr/pages/common/pip-freeze.md

 `pip freeze`

-- Output installed packages and write the list to the `requirements.txt` file:
+- List installed packages and write it to the `requirements.txt` file:

 `pip freeze > requirements.txt`